SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

+Our code works, and it's highly efficient.
+We're never iterating over the list, never mind iterating over it in a nested fashion.
+Instead, we are recursively pulling the first and second elements off of a list, and shrinking the list each step of the way.

 This looks pretty clean, but I think we can do even better.
 Anytime I see an `if` condition in Elixir, I wonder if I can replace it with recursion and pattern matching.
 Elixir allows us to combine recursion and pattern matching into an elegant solution for control flow.
 Could we implement `product_of_equals_twenty_twenty` such that it can handle the case of a "found product"?
 Let's give it a shot!

-### Control Flow with Pattern Matching and Recursion
+## Clean Control Flow with Pattern Matching and Recursion
 We'll take a similar approach here to the one we used with our `get_two/1` implementation.
 A set of function heads will use pattern matching to determine how to behave.
 One such function will leverage recursion to continue code flow, while other function heads will determine when the code will stop executing and return.
 In this way, Elixir pairs recursion and pattern matching to implement control flow--without `if` conditions or `while` loops.
 Let's take a look.

 ```elixir